ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-With the weather starting to warm and moisture still in the soil, now is the perfect time to plant citrus, and why not think about planting an Australian native citrus?
 Australia is fortunate to have several species of native citrus which, although known to Indigenous Australians and to the first white settlers and explorers, have only been commercially exploited in the last few decades.
+Now you can grow them in your backyard.

 Round lime, Citrus australis (previously Microcitrus australis) grows as a vigorous tree that can be as tall as 15 metres.
 It comes from south-eastern Queensland where it is found in sub-tropical rainforest.
 The rounded fruit can reach 8 cm in diameter and are eaten when green or when they turn yellow.
 Less common, but closely related Australian limes found in similar habitats are Mt White lime (C. garrawayae), Kakadu lime (C. gracilis), Russell River lime (C. inodora) and Maiden’s Australian wild lime (C. maideniana).